Categories

 Embracing Creative Solutions for Heavy Work

 Sometimes, the most effective tools are the ones we already have.
-A simple yoga mat became a “purple road” to sensory regulation for Little Monkey.
+A simple yoga mat became a “purple road” to sensory regulation in our home.
 I encourage you to think creatively and share your own unexpected uses for everyday materials.

 References